-I am the listing agent on a listing that is about to expire.
-There is a binding contingent purchase agreement in place, but closing is not scheduled until next month.
-Do the sellers have to re-list with my company?

-No. The sellers are not required to re-list with your company once the listing period expires.
-They should be advised, however, that if they list with another company, they will need to exclude the pending sale from the new listing (so they don't find themselves inadvertently liable for two commissions).

-What is a "service provision agreement?"

-A "service provision agreement" is the term that DLARA uses to refer to both listing contracts and buyer agency contracts.
-MCL 339.2501(w).

-lotteries/raffles/games of chance

-The property that I have listed has attracted very little interest.
+12. LOTTERIES/RAFFLES/GAMES OF CHANCE

+- QUESTION: I want to start a marketing program where I will contact past clients for referrals and then enter their names into a drawing to win prizes.
+Is this legal? - ANSWER: NO. You cannot pay any consideration to individuals who are not licensed under the Occupational Code.
+Even a chance to win a prize would likely be viewed as "consideration."
+The only exception is a landlord may pay a referral fee to an existing tenant for a referral of another tenant, so long as the value does not exceed 1/2 month's rent. - QUESTION: The property that I have listed has attracted very little interest.
 In order to create more interest I want to set up a raffle at the next open house whereby agents can drop off their business cards for the opportunity to win a \$500 gift certificate at a local retailer.
-Can I do this?

-NO. The Occupational Code provides that:

-"A plan or scheme involving a lottery, contest, game, prize, or drawing shall not be used by a real estate broker or real estate salesperson for the sale or promotion of a sale of real estate."
+Can I do this? - ANSWER: NO. The Occupational Code provides that: "A plan or scheme involving a lottery, contest, game, prize, or drawing shall not be used by a real estate broker or real estate salesperson for the sale or promotion of a sale of real estate."
 MCL 339.2511.

-It does not matter whether the prize is offered to the potential buyers or to their agents - both are prohibited.

-I am a REALTOR representing sellers in connection with the sale of their property.
+It does not matter whether the prize is offered to the potential buyers or to their agents - both are prohibited. - QUESTION: I am a REALTOR[®] representing sellers in connection with the sale of their property.
 In order to generate some traffic, my sellers suggested that we give away instant lottery tickets to the first 20 people who come to an open house.
-Is this legal?
+Is this legal? - ANSWER: YES.

-YES.
 There is no prohibition against the giving away instant lottery tickets to a predetermined number of prospective buyers.
 What you need to avoid, however, is conducting any raffles or other games of chance at open houses.

-My sellers are having a difficult time selling their home.
+- QUESTION: My sellers are having a difficult time selling their home.
 They have asked whether they can sell their property by having a raffle.
-Is this legal?

-NO. According to the Michigan lottery statute, only certain nonprofit organizations are eligible for a license to conduct bingos, millionaire parties, and raffles, and to sell charity game tickets.
+Is this legal? - ANSWER: NO. According to the Michigan lottery statute, only certain nonprofit organizations are eligible for a license to conduct bingos, millionaire parties, and raffles, and to sell charity game tickets.

-I want to start a marketing program where I will contact past clients for referrals and then enter their names into a drawing to win prizes.
-Is this legal?

-NO. You cannot pay any consideration to individuals who are not licensed under the Occupational Code.
-Even a chance to win a prize would likely be viewed as "consideration."
-The only exception is a landlord may pay a referral fee to an existing tenant for a referral of another tenant, so long as the value does not exceed 1⁄2 month's rent.

-property management/leases
+13. PROPERTY MANAGEMENT/LEASES

-I run a property management company that specializes in luxury home rentals.
+- QUESTION: I run a property management company that specializes in luxury home rentals.
 In order to ensure that only eligible candidates apply, I have instituted a policy that requires prospective tenants to have a minimum credit score prior to viewing the property.
-Is this an allowable policy?
+Is this an allowable policy? - ANSWER: YES.

-YES.
 It is permissible to require a minimum credit rating as a criterion to determine whether a prospective tenant is eligible to see a property.
 Such a policy should be disclosed to and approved by the owner of the property and must be applied to all applicants equally.
-Any variation in the application of the policy could subject you to a claim of unlawful discrimination.

-I am currently leasing a house to a tenant whose former boyfriend has been stalking and harassing her.
+Any variation in the application of the policy could subject you to a claim of unlawful discrimination. - QUESTION: I am currently leasing a house to a tenant whose former boyfriend has been stalking and harassing her.
 She wants to terminate the lease early and go into hiding.
-Can she do this?

-YES, if she has a "reasonable apprehension of present danger."
+Can she do this? - ANSWER: YES, if she has a "reasonable apprehension of present danger."
 The Landlord-Tenant Act allows tenants to terminate a rental agreement in cases of domestic violence, sexual assault or stalking.
 MCL 554.601b.